chiturca/TappyFish/README.md

   - `` bash ~~ git clone https://github.com/chiturca/TappyFish.git ``
   - `` 1.
 Open Unity and select "Open Project." ``
   - `` 2.
 Browse to the project directory and open it. ``
+  - `` 3.
+Reach in to the Scenes folder, double click to the "Game" scene then it will open the game ``

 ## How to Play <a name="how-to-play"></a>
 1. Launch the game in Unity.